 To Our Customers

-Greetings - In the past few weeks we've watched as the price of silver has quickly jumped from around $16.00 per oz. to over $28.00!
+Greetings - In the past few months we've watched as the price of silver has quickly jumped from around $16.00 per oz. to over $24.00!
 Our artisans base their prices on this fundamental cost.
 With such a sudden increase, prices have gone up.
-We have not yet changed them on our website, prefering to wait and see if the price will stabalize.
-When your order is placed we will email you any changes in price and await your confirmation before shipping.Viva Mexico!
+We have changed them on our website, and on Faire while we wait and see if the price of silver will stabalize.
+Thank you for supporting our artisans.Viva Mexico!
 Janet A. Ruef President/ Founder

 AXCO, an old silver mining town 111 miles southwest of Mexico City in the state of Guerrero, is considered to be the jewelry center of Mexico.
 At 6,000 feet in elevation, hundreds of silver shops line the steep hillsde town where narrow cobblestone streets wind and VW Beetle taxis chug up and down.
 The federal government has declared the city a national historical monument and enacted laws to preserve Taxco's colonial style architecture and heritage.
 Although the presence of silver is overwhelming and much of it common, there are still a few of the old artisans working in beautiful Pre-Hispanic designs.
 Taxco is like an anthill with silver commerce its fuel, but it is also a beautifull town of entirely

 white buildings with red tile roofs and the lovely Santa Prisca church, undoubtedly one of Mexico's finest.